latticexyz/mud/packages/services/README.md

 docker build -f Dockerfile.snapshot --tag ghcr.io/latticexyz/lattice-ecs-snapshot:<YOUR_TAG>
 ```

-This will build the service and tag the image such that you can push it to the Lattice GitHub Container Registry, for example
+This will build the service and tag the image such that you can push to a container registry, for example

 ```
 docker push ghcr.io/latticexyz/lattice-ecs-snapshot:<YOUR_TAG>